Cybeni/og-docs/docs/full-documentation/gateway.md

 ### Putting It All Together (Referencing the Diagram)

 1.	**Client Action Request**
-    - The front‐end calls the WebSocket with JSON: `{ type: "GameEvent", action: "Open", gameId: "...", data: {...} }`.
+    - The front‐end calls the WebSocket with JSON: `{ type: "RoundAction", action: "Bet", gameId: "...", data: {...} }`.
-    - The server identifies the game and uses `GameEvent` to parse and validate the request.
+    - The server identifies the game and uses `RoundEvent` Class to parse and validate the request.
 2.	**Load Current Round State**
     - `event.getGameState()` checks Redis to see if a round is currently open, merges it into the Session.
 3.	**Validate Request’s Action**